-Before attempting to fill the gas tank, make sure that the gas control valve is closed by turning it clockwise.
+Before attempting to fill the fuel tank, make sure that the gas control valve is closed by turning it clockwise.

-The filler valve for the gas tank is on top of the tank.
 Invert the gas canister and place its nozzle over the gas filler valve.
 Support the tank from underneath and press the canister down.
 The gas will be heard hissing as it enters the tank and a small amount will escape around the valve.
 This is quite normal and is the tank venting as the liquid enters.
 After about 20 to 30 seconds, liquid gas will emerge from the valve showing that the tank is full.
 Remove the canister immediately.